When was the Part 1 outline application, and what did the application include?

 How will construction be managed to minimise disruption and ensure safe working practices?

-Miller and Linden are committed to ensuring that construction is carried out in considerate manner, with steps taken to minimise any disruption caused.
+Miller Homes and Vistry Homes are committed to ensuring that construction is carried out in considerate manner, with steps taken to minimise any disruption caused.

 Subject to the approval of the reserved matters applications, a Construction Management Plan will be established in conjunction with Chichester District Council before work begins on site.